franzihe/CloudSat_ERA5_CMIP6_analysis/_episodes/02-use-cases.md

 > > - Access to HPC, including GPUs to be able to handle, analyze and visualize large amount of climate data;
 > > - Access to CMIP data, re-analysis, model outputs produced by researchers (see use case 2);
 > > - Access to observations (see use case 2).
+> > - Develop target online training material to advertise the tools.
 > >
 > {: .solution}
 >